 Rail Museum situated near the railway station and is second of kind established in India after first one established in New Delhi.

-Nearest Places that should visit in Mysuru
+Nearest Tourist Places to Visit in Mysuru

 Brundavan garden is a garden located in Mandya District.
 It is just 24 km away from the Cultural city Mysore.
 Brundavan Garden is constructed in the downside of the Krishna Raja Sagara Dam by the then Dewan of Mysore Sir Mirza Ismail.
 Brundavan Garden is basically terraced garden, construction of this Garden is started in 1927 by the Department of Horticulture and is known as the Krishnarajendra terrace Garden.
 Today the garden occupies as much as space as 60 acres.
 The musical fountain is the main attraction in the garden.